-When someone asks you this question, you could be a smartass and rhetorically ask him “Do you believe in Geography?” or “Do you believe in Japanese?”
+When someone asks "Do you believe in astrology?" you could be a smart ass and rhetorically say “Do you believe in Geography?” or “Do you believe in Japanese?”

 Astrology is not a religion.